Applies to: Saffire Range and 1st Generation Scarlett 6i6, 8i6, 18i6, 18i8 and 18i20

 The first thing that you need to do is to select an input for the channel.
 This is done by clicking in the box above the pan control in the channel, as shown below.

 The possible inputs are divided into streams grouped by source, as shown in the drop-down menu above.
-Inputs are all of the audio inputs on your interface (both analogue and digital), and DAW contains all of the audio channels being sent back to your interface from your computer (Digital Audio Workstation).
+Inputs are all the audio inputs on your interface (both analogue and digital), and DAW contains all the audio channels being sent back to your interface from your computer (Digital Audio Workstation).

 The inputs selected will be the same in each of the mixes, however, the other controls are specific to each mix.
 These other controls are: